Sports in Asia: Cricket

 Cricket is a popular sport in South Asia.
 Five countries have Test status: Afghanistan, Bangladesh, India, Pakistan, and Sri Lanka.

 At the Cricket World Cup, India has won two editions, while Pakistan and Sri Lanka have each won once.
 At the ICC World Twenty20, three countries have won once.
 Bangladesh was known to be the weakest of the four teams (Afghanistan did not have test status before 2017), having won 7 out of 91 Test matches and 95 out of 309 One Day International matches.
 But now it making its mark in cricket after winning against the top quality sides in world cricket.

 The Asian Cricket Council is a cricket organization which was established in 1983, to promote and develop the sport of cricket in Asia.
-Membership in the Asian Cricket Council is divided between five Test Status members, seven associate members and eleven affiliate members.
-Four Asian countries, namely Indonesia, Japan, Philippines and South Korea, are members of ICC East Asia-Pacific instead of the Asian Cricket Council, although Indonesia has applied for membership in the Asian Cricket Council.
+Membership in the Asian Cricket Council is divided between five Test Status members and twenty five associate members.
+Two Asian countries, namely Philippines and South Korea, are members of ICC East Asia-Pacific instead of the Asian Cricket Council.
+Moreover, Indonesia and Japan, previously in ICC East Asia-Pacific, applied for membership in the Asian Cricket Council in 2024.
 In 2020, Thailand and Japan competed for the first time in the Women's T20 World Cup and Under-19 Cricket World Cup respectively.
 Malaysia has applied to host an international cricket event in the 2023-2031 timeframe.

 The Asia Cup is the continental One Day International and Twenty20 International cricket tournament.
-The Indian Premier League a Twenty20 cricket tournament for franchise teams held since 2008.
+ACC also organises multiple pathway tournaments for Asia Cup qualification.

 The India–Pakistan cricket rivalry attracts up to one billion viewers.
-However, because of the tense India–Pakistan relations, Test series have been interrupted between 1962 and 1977, 1999-2003 and since 2008.
+However, because of the tense India–Pakistan relations, Test series have been interrupted between 1962 and 1977, 1999-2003 and since 2008 and now they only play each other in ICC events.

-Cue Sports
+Cue sports

-Cue sports also known as Billiards Sports or Pool Sports are popular in Asia particularly in East and South Asian nations with Eight Balls, Nine Balls and Snooker being the most popular types.
+Cue sports, also known as billiards sports or pool sports, are popular in Asia, particularly in East and South Asian nations with Eight Balls, Nine Balls and Snooker being the most popular types.
 The Asian Confederation of Billiard Sports is the main governing body in Asia.
-Cue sports are played in Asian Games and other regional competitions.
-Various nations have produced world champions predominantly from the Philippines, India, Taiwan, Japan and Hong Kong.
+Cue sports are played in the Asian Games and other regional competitions.
+Various nations have produced world champions, predominantly from the Philippines, India, Taiwan, Japan and Hong Kong.

 The Philippines is often considered to be the pool capital of the world because many of the top players coming from the country.
 Filipino players are known for their exceptional mastery of the game and innovative strategies that have revolutionized the way the sport is played.
 This was known as the Filipino Invasion which was participated by various Filipino players including Hall of Famers Efren The Magician Reyes and Francisco Bustamante.